Sharvani2002/Scilab6-Test-Toolbox/README.md

 - Loader files (Scilab script) load a toolbox component (or the whole toolbox) in Scilab.
 - "help" folder contains XML help files
 - "test" folder contains the files for Part A
-- The toolbox has been tested on linux sytsem(Ubuntu 18.04.5 LTS)
+- The toolbox has been tested on linux sytsem(Ubuntu 18.04.5 LTS) and Windows 10.

 #### Instructions for testing/executing:
 - Clone this repository, "Scilab6-Test-Toolbox" (using `git clone <link>`)